eddyystop/mithril-components/components/tabs/readme.md

             * `selectors {obj}` are the Mithril selectors attached to various elements in the table.
             They are applied after any selectors added by `flavors`.
             * `attrs {obj}` are the Mithril attrs attached to various elements in the table.
+            They are applied after any attrs added by `flavors`.

 You can set the activeTagName to the current route name as follows:
 ```